Wills, Trusts & Probate

 The Proof is in Our Performance

-What types of powers of attorney are available in California?
+What are the different types of powers of attorney in California?

 How do I choose the right agent for my power of attorney?

-Can I revoke or change my power of attorney?
+Can I revoke or change a power of attorney after it is signed?

-How do I make sure my power of attorney is effective when needed?
+How should I store and share my power of attorney documents?